junxit/us-congress-bills-114/metadata.md

 - 2015-11-04 — Considered by Senate. (consideration: CR S7703-7715, S7735-7743)
 - 2015-11-04 — Passed Senate without amendment by Yea-Nay Vote.
 53 - 44.
 Record Vote Number: 297. (text: CR S7743)
 - 2015-11-04 — Passed/agreed to in Senate: Passed Senate without amendment by Yea-Nay Vote.
 53 - 44.
 Record Vote Number: 297.(text: CR S7743)
+- 2015-11-05 — Message on Senate action sent to the House.
+- 2015-11-16 — Held at the desk.
+- 2015-11-16 — Received in the House.
+- 2016-01-11 — Rules Committee Resolution H. Res.
+583 Reported to House.
+The resolution provides for consideration of H.R.
+1644, S.J.
+Res.
+22 and H.R.
+3662.
+The resolution also provides for proceedings during the period from January 14, 2016, through January 22, 2016.
+- 2016-01-13 — Considered as unfinished business. (consideration: CR H355-356)
+- 2016-01-13 — Considered under the provisions of rule H. Res.
+583. (consideration: CR H335-346)
+- 2016-01-13 — DEBATE - The House proceeded with one hour of debate on S.J.
+Res.
+22.
+- 2016-01-13 — Motion to reconsider laid on the table Agreed to without objection.
+- 2016-01-13 — On passage Passed by the Yeas and Nays: 253 - 166 (Roll no. 45). (text: CR H335)
+- 2016-01-13 — POSTPONED PROCEEDINGS - At the conclusion of debate on S.J.Res.
+22, the Chair put the question on passage, and by voice vote, announced that the ayes had prevailed.
+Mr. Gibbs demanded the yeas and nays and the Chair postponed further proceedings on the question of passage until a time to be announced.
+- 2016-01-13 — Passed/agreed to in House: On passage Passed by the Yeas and Nays: 253 - 166 (Roll no. 45).(text: CR H335)
+- 2016-01-13 — The previous question was ordered pursuant to the rule. (consideration: CR H346)
+- 2016-01-13 — The resolution provides for consideration of H.R.
+1644, S.J.
+Res.
+22 and H.R.
+3662.
+The resolution also provides for proceedings during the period from January 14, 2016, through January 22, 2016.
+- 2016-01-19 — Presented to President.
+- 2016-01-19 — Presented to President.
+- 2016-01-20 — Cloture motion on the veto message presented in Senate. (consideration: CR S111-112; text: CR S111)
+- 2016-01-20 — Veto Message considered in Senate. (consideration: CR S100, S111-112)
+- 2016-01-20 — Veto message received in Senate.
+Ordered held at the desk.
+- 2016-01-20 — Vetoed by President.
+- 2016-01-20 — Vetoed by President.
+- 2016-01-21 — Cloture on the veto message not invoked in Senate by Yea-Nay Vote.
+52 - 40.
+Record Vote Number: 5. (consideration: CR S146-147; text: CR S146)
+- 2016-01-21 — Veto Message considered in Senate. (consideration: CR S143-147)
+- 2016-01-21 — Veto message indefinitely postponed by Senate by Unanimous Consent. (consideration: CR S147)